ankowals/saf/README.md

 We follow BDD apporach.
 Reason is very simple.
 It is usually much easier for testers to write automated tests (following Gherking principles).
-In large projects (with large and separate teams of testers, analysts, devs) BDD main adventage (so called common language to describe sytsem behaviours) can be rarely seen but BDD is still giving testers the benefit of simpler tests implementation.
+In large projects (with large and separate teams of testers, analysts, devs) BDD main adventage (so called common language to describe sytsem behaviours) can be rarely implemented but BDD is still giving testers the benefit of simpler tests creation.
 They can use step defs to write tests in plain english language.

 Tests are called Scenarios.
 They are grouped in Features.
 They are build using step defs.

 Features act as containers for Scenarios.

-We try to keep 1 Feature per 1 file.
+Please keep 1 Feature per 1 file.

 Feature file name shall be same like Feature name.